Arts, Culture and Heritage

 Supported by the Chua Foundation, JADe is a capability-building programme which aims to train individuals to spearhead and lead in various reminiscence engagements for persons with cognitive impairment and dementia.
 Dementia Singapore remains committed to finding ways to involve and inform the community on the use of arts and reminiscence engagement to benefit more persons with dementia and their families.

-Target Audience: Public (Persons Living with Dementia and their Caregivers) and Community Care Organisations
+For: Public (persons living with dementia and their caregivers only) and Community Care Organisations

 Language: English